alexdevero/alex-devero-blog/__drafts__/draft--utility-types-typescript.md

 ## Pick<Type, Keys>

 Let's say you want to use only some properties of an existing interface.
 One thing you can do is to create new interface, with only those properties.
 Another options is to use `Pick<Type, Keys>`.
-Pick type allows you to take existing type and pick only some specific keys from it, while ignoring the rest.
+Pick type allows you to take existing type (`Type`) and pick only some specific keys (`Keys`) from it, while ignoring the rest.

 ```TypeScript
 // Create an interface